-Indeed, Credit Karma is pretty awesome, but a few people had questions around the ‘VantageScore’ component that is an added bonus within your account.
+I’ve received a positive response from people who signed up for Credit Karma’s free credit score service after I gave a Credit Karma review based on my own experience.
+Indeed, Credit Karma is a useful consumer credit tool, but a few people had questions around the “VantageScore” component that is an added bonus within your account.
 I had wondered what a VantageScore is myself, so I did a little research and thought I’d share what I found out.

-OK, that was a lot of business speak, but here’s the reality: VantageScore was put together by the three credit bureaus – Experian, TransUnion, and Equifax in 2006 in order to compete with the Fair Isaac Corp.
+OK, that was a lot of corporate speak, but here’s the reality: VantageScore, now on its 4th iteration (VantageScore 4.0) was put together by the three credit bureaus – Experian, TransUnion, and Equifax in 2006 in order to compete with the Fair Isaac Corp.
 Fair Isaac models the FICO score, which had come to dominate the market as the preferred score used by lenders when issuing credit.
 VantageScore is FICO’s competition.
 The VantageScore consortium wants a piece of that pie.

 Regardless of motives, more lenders are increasingly using VantageScore to rate your credit.
 It’s to your benefit to know what a good score is and how you are rated so that you can shop around and improve your VantageScore.

 FICO and VantageScore have credit ranges (or scales) for their scores that start at 300 and go up to 850.
 FICO uses the following score ranges: